sudhakar3697/awesome-electron-alternatives/README.md

 ### Rust
 * [gtk-rs](https://github.com/gtk-rs): Rust bindings for GTK
 * [tauri](https://github.com/tauri-apps/tauri): Build smaller, faster, and more secure desktop applications with a web frontend.

+### Delphi
+* [FMX (FireMonkey)](https://www.embarcadero.com/products/rad-studio/fm-application-platform): The FireMonkey® framework is the app development and runtime platform behind RAD Studio, Delphi and C++Builder.
+FireMonkey is designed for teams building multi-device, true native apps for Windows, OS X, Android and iOS, and getting them to app stores and enterprises fast.

 ## 📖 Related work
 * [tiny](https://github.com/Rafi993/tiny): This is a tiny alternative to electron